The State of Gun Violence in Charlottesville & Albemarle

 The figure above shows the rate of gun

-the COVID-19 pandemic, crimes involving firearms increased for all age
+COVID-19 pandemic, crimes involving firearms increased for all age

-youth firearm crime rate surpassed state levels in 2022, however that
+crime rate surpassed state levels in 2022.
+In 2023, however, both adult

 Data Notes